PrincetonUniversity/ILAng/apps/acc_spec/aes/README.md

 |
 |
 |- src
-|   \-+--aes_util.cc : provides some utility functions that
+|   \-+--aes_util.cc : provides some utility functions that makes
-|     |                makes writing ILA expressions simple
+|     |                writing AES ILA expressions simpler
-|     |--aes_ila.cc  : the model of the AES ILA instructions
+|     |--aes_ila.cc  : the model of the AES ILA instructions and
-|     |                and their semantics
+|     |                their semantics
-|     |--aes_child.cc: the model of the child instructions
+|     |--aes_child.cc: the model of the child instructions that
-|     |                that accomplish the START_ENCRYPT instruction
+|     |                accomplish the START_ENCRYPT instruction
 |     |--aes_128.cc  : the model of the AES 128 function
 |
 |
 |- refinement
 |   \-+-- ref-rel-inst-cond.json        : instruction start and end conditions of
 |     |                                   the AES instructions
 |     |-- ref-rel-inst-cond-uaes.json   : instruction start and end conditions
 |     |                                   of the AES child instructions
 |     |-- ref-rel-inst-cond-aes128.json : instruction start and end conditions
 |     |                                   of the instructions in AES 128 functions
 |     |-- ref-rel-var-map.json          : the variable mapping of the AES instructions
 |     |-- ref-rel-var-map-uaes.json     : the variable mapping of the AES child
 |     |                                   instructions
 |     |-- ref-rel-var-map-aes128.json   : the variable mapping for the AES 128
 |                                         functions
 |
 |- verilog : the folder with the AES block encryption accelerator implementation.
 |